 Though, this ain’t just any butter, it’s brown butter.
 Seriously, you guys, this stuff is straight-up delicious.

-Besides how delicious this recipe is, it has just seven ingredients (including salt and pepper).
+Besides how delicious this mashed turnip (or mashed rutabaga) is, it has just seven ingredients (including salt and pepper).

 It’s one flavour-packed, super budget-friendly side dish that’s perfect for Thanksgiving, Christmas or any special occasion.